 Remember recess never being long enough?
 It’s because it’s not.
 Huge pro if you homeschool!

-Our nature study curriculum you can use even if you don’t homeschool:
+Nature study curriculum you can use even if you don’t homeschool:

 One thing we’ve just loved this year is is using the curriculum Exploring Nature With Children.
 (Spoiler alert, you don’t have to homeschool to use it!).
 Every week you do a nature walk and learn about that weeks topic.
 A few examples are winter tree study, or wildflowers, fungus, or ants.